joaosoft/web/README.md

 [![Build Status](https://travis-ci.org/joaosoft/go-log.svg?branch=master)](https://travis-ci.org/joaosoft/go-log) | [![Code Climate](https://codeclimate.com/github/joaosoft/go-log/badges/coverage.svg)](https://codeclimate.com/github/joaosoft/go-log)

 A simplified logger that allows you to add complexity depending of your requirements.
+After a read of the project https://gitlab.com/vredens/go-logger extracted some concepts like allowing to add tags and fields to logger infrastructure.
 ###### If i miss something or you have something interesting, please be part of this project.
 Let me know!
 My contact is at the end.

 ## With support for